Leveraging Large Language Models for Collective Decision-Making: Evaluation on Reasoning and Option Suggestion

 \subsection{Measures and Analysis}

 In the survey questions, we used a 5-point Likert scale ranging from 1 to 5, with 1 representing the poorest performance and 5 representing the best rating.
-We also used free-text questions and asked the participants for their open-ended feedback on their evaluation.
+We also used free-text questions and asked the participants for their free-text feedback on their evaluation.

-For each question that elicits numerical ratings, we computed the average of the participants' responses in two ways: We calculated the average over all of the participants and the average for each group.
+For each question that elicits numerical ratings, we computed the average of the responses of the participants in two ways: We calculated the average for all participants and the average for each group.
 For each of the averages, we calculated a 95\% confidence interval (two-sided) in our system using the Student-t distribution with 44 degrees of freedom for all participants, 13 degrees of freedom for Group A, 12 degrees of freedom for Group B, and 17 degrees of freedom for Group C.